JacekDubikowski/build-your-own-framework/readme.md

    }
    ```
    [It ain't much, but it's honest work](https://i.kym-cdn.com/entries/icons/original/000/028/021/work.jpg).
-   If you are not aware of *Records* please check the [link](https://docs.oracle.com/en/java/javase/14/language/records.html).
+   If you are not aware of *Records*, please check the [link](https://docs.oracle.com/en/java/javase/14/language/records.html).

    You may have noticed the strange type [*TypeMirror*](https://docs.oracle.com/en/java/javase/17/docs/api/java.compiler/javax/lang/model/type/TypeMirror.html).
    It represents a type in Java language (literally language, as this is a compile-time thing).